riganti/dotvvm-docs/Pages/concepts/control-development/markup-control-registration.md

 Note that both objects `BillingAddress` and `DeliveryAddress` must implement the `IAddress` interface.
 If they don't, DotVVM will show an error page.

-## Embedding Markup Controls in Class Libraries
+## Embed markup control in a class library

 If you need to share the control in multiple DotVVM projects, you can place the `.dothtml` file in a class library project (DLL) and reference it from the web application.